 For your own peace of mind, it’s best to have some kind of proof of onward travel before you fly to Peru on a one-way ticket.
 Your airline doesn’t care if your onward ticket takes you back from where you just came — they just want to know you’ll be getting the hell out of Peru and that you have some kind of proof.

-Remember, for immigrations purposes your ticket out of Peru should be within the maximum time allowed on the tarjeta andina tourist card, which is 183 days.
+Remember, for immigrations purposes your ticket out of Peru should be within the maximum time allowed on the tarjeta andina tourist card, which is 183 days (for more on this read How Long Can You Stay in Peru as a Tourist?).
 It’s also possible that a border official will give you 90 days.
 So consider reserving your “disposable” proof of onward travel for a date no more than 60 days after entering Peru.

 So, what kind of proof of onward travel can you use to get around the one-way ticket problem?
 Here are a few solutions: